CONFERENCES & SYMPOSIUMS

 This Symposium is the sixth in a series of public forums convened by MMSA and its growing coalition of partners to bring stakeholders with a vested interest in improving landscapes impacted by Abandoned Mine Lands together.
 Status updates of the ongoing Good Samaritan legislative and administrative efforts will be provided and opportunities for more collaboration will be discussed.
 Building on the lessons learned from previous Summits, delegates will continue to share their work experiences from the field and explore the best paths forward to ensure that legacy mine lands in the West are improved to the benefit of wildlife and communities.

 The Symposium will occur on July 24, 2024.
 An optional field trip is being planned for July 25, 2024 and will have a separate sign-up.
 There is no charge to attend the symposium.
-The tour will have a charge and separate sign up soon.
+The Tour will be in two parts:

 There is a block of rooms being held at the Gold Miner’s Inn.
 You can reserve by calling the hotel at 530-477-1700 ext.
 1 and ask for the MMSA rate.
 This block will expire June 23.